 In conjunction with approval of Dr. Demopulos' annual bonus award, the compensation committee also approved a discretionary special bonus in the amount of \$4,000,000.
 In determining to award the special bonus and the amount thereof, the compensation committee considered Dr. Demopulos' leadership and significant effort in securing continued and long-term separate payment for OMIDRIA as well as obtaining, over a short period of time, \$325 million of non-dilutive, no-fee financing.
 This financing was comprised of \$125 million in proceeds from the September 2022 monetization transaction involving the sale of a portion of the royalties due from Rayner on its future net sales of OMIDRIA and the \$200 million milestone payment received from Rayner as a result of the occurrence of the milestone-triggering event in December 2022.
-In addition to these transactions, the compensation committee gave consideration to the substantial value of 325,000 in-the-money stock options that Dr. Demopulos, in consultation with members of the compensation committee gave to this factor was not intended to make Dr. Demopulos fully whole for the decision to allow the options to expire unexercised, the committee believed it was appropriate to consider the substantial financial burden the decision imposed on Dr. Demopulos in connection with its award of the discretionary special bonus.
+In addition to these transactions, the compensation committee gave consideration to the substantial value of 325,000 in-the-money stock options that Dr. Demopulos, in consultation with members of the compensation committee, allowed to expire in April 2020 due to exigencies related to our contemporaneous release of clinical data and ongoing clinical trials.
+Although the weight the compensation committee gave to this factor was not intended to make Dr. Demopulos fully whole for the decision to allow the options to expire unexercised, the committee believed it was appropriate to consider the substantial financial burden the decision imposed on Dr. Demopulos in connection with its award of the discretionary special bonus.